-The Bluff Property of Tchikazan Resources Inc. is located about 22 km south of the village of Tatla Lake BC which is on Highway 20 about 240 km west of Williams Lake BC.
-The property is located on BCGS map 092N 077 and consists of Tenures 541943, 848734, 848082 and 547801 owned 100% by Susan Elizabeth Rolston.
-The property is centered on approx. Lat.
-51° 45.3' N, Long.
-124° 42.1' W.
+The Bluff Property of Tchikazan Resources Inc. is located about 22 km south of the village of Tatla Lake BC which is on British Columbia Highway 20 about 240 km west of Williams Lake BC.
+The property is located on BCGS map 092N 077 and consists of Tenures 541943, 848734, 848082, 547801, 984009, 983993, 1012228, 1012223 and 1013712, owned 100% by Susan Elizabeth Rolston.
+The property is centered approximately on Lat 51° 45' 25" N Long 124° 41' 04" W.

-The area adjacent to the Bluff claim block has an exploration history dating back to the 1940's when precious metal veins were discovered on Butler Mountain.
+The Bluff claim block and areas adjacent to have an exploration history dating back to the 1940's when precious metal veins were discovered on Butler Mountain.
 The ground was worked for its copper/moly/gold potential by several operators from the 1960's through to the present.

-The Bluff Property was staked by the local landowner as a result of prospecting activity during the course of an earlier exploration program by Newmac Resources Inc. on the adjecent property.
+The Bluff Property was staked as a result of prospecting activity by the local landowner during the course of an earlier exploration program by Newmac Resources Inc. on the adjacent property.
 Sue and Les Rolston own a small local ranch and have provided room and board and logistical assistance to Newmac during the course of previous exploration programs.
 Mrs. Rolston developed a keen interest in prospecting and had located a single specimen exhibiting malachite and tourmaline mineralization.
-With encouragement from a Mincord Exploration Consultant she continued her exploration and determined a broad tourmaline/chalcopyrite zone with occasional spectacular copper carbonate coated cliff faces.
+With encouragement from a Mincord Exploration Consultant she continued her exploration and delineated a broad tourmaline/chalcopyrite zone with occasional spectacular copper carbonate coated cliff faces.
 When the extent and limits of the mineralization became clearer, claims were staked and a property agreement was struck between Susan Rolston and Newmac.

 Late in 2006, a geophysical survey (mag. and IP), was completed by Alan Scott, geophysicists.
-Based on the results of this survey, a diamond drilling program was executed in two parts, between February 14, 2007 and May 23, 2007.
+Based on the results of this survey, a diamond drilling program was executed, in two parts, between February 14, 2007 and May 23, 2007.
 The results of that drilling program were inconclusive.
 However un-split core that is racked on site displays varying degrees of copper mineralization.